ondanje/AirBnB_clone/README.md

 ## Credits

-This project is developed as a team project by Cyril Ondanje & Kidiavayi Omeno as part the coursework work at ALX SOFTWARE ENGINEERING bootcamp.
+This is a team project developed by Cyril Ondanje & Kidiavayi Omeno as part of the coursework at ALX SOFTWARE ENGINEERING bootcamp.
 We extend our gratitude to the open-source community for their contributions and support.

 Happy coding!